thingsym/multi-device-switcher/readme.txt

 For more information about the Multi Device Switcher Command, see `wp help multi-device <SUBCOMMANDS>`.

 == Changelog ==

+= 1.8.2 =
+* change requires at least to wordpress 4.9
+* change requires to PHP 5.6
+* add test case
+* set the initial value an empty array
+* add hook_suffix argument

 = 1.8.1 =
 * update japanese translation